-A family heirloom from the thirteenth century would be a valuable possession to have.
-You would probably cherish it for sentimental reasons even if it were not worth much money.
 The phrase “mea culpa” has been in the English language since the thirteenth century.
-Once you know what it means and how to use it, you may consider it a wonderful inheritance from Latin.
+Once you know what it means and how to use it, you may find it to be a useful Latin phrase.

 In Latin, “mea culpa” means “through my fault.”
 Its origin is a Catholic prayer of confession.
 A person might have said it as an expression of guilt and repentance after revealing some sin.
 Dictionaries classify it as a noun, a formal acknowledgment that something is your fault.
 Can you think of any other related words?
 Perhaps you thought of culprit, a person or thing that caused something bad to happen.
 Did you also come up with culpable, which means “deserving of blame because of doing a wrong act”?
 There are also some less known relatives such as disculpate, exculpate, and inculpable, to name a few.